 No need to write anything down by hand, no need to stand up, and no need to turn in a paper answer slip!

 Why is Sporcle so excited about this, and why should you care?

 Sporcle is excited about this digital scoring system for a number of reasons:

-(3) There is endless opportunity with the scoring website when it comes to tracking team scores.
-This will allow quicker and easier updates regarding the Pub Champions Trivia League.
+(3) There is endless opportunity with the scoring website when it comes to tracking team scores for the leaderboard and team pages.
 It also has the potential to give your team statistics about your performance: information on your hardest categories, easiest categories, frequency of answering correctly on a Final Question after wagering 20, and so on.
-There’s even the potential for teams to earn badges the same way a user on sporcle.com can!
 While these features will still require many hours to develop, the scoring website makes them a more likely reality than ever before.